Unboxed-Software/solana-course/content/permanent-delegate.md

 `esrun src/index.ts`

 ### 8.7.
 Attempt to transfer again
-In the previous test we approved `carol` to be able to transfer 10 tokens to herself.
+In the previous test, we approved `carol` to be able to transfer 10 tokens to herself.
 This means that she has reached the maximum amount of tokens to send from another account.
 Let's write a test and attempt to transfer another 10 tokens to herself.
 This is expected to fail.

 ```tsx
 // TRY TO TRANSFER TOKENS AGAIN WITH CAROL AS THE DELEGATE, OVERDRAWING HER ALLOTTED CONTROL